 Do you mind if I send you a short deck?

-If you follow the instructions above, and make sure your cold email clearly answers those three questions, you are more likely to grab the VC’s attention and generate interest.
+If you follow the instructions above for the cold email templates, and make sure your cold email clearly answers those three questions, you are more likely to grab the VC’s attention and generate interest.

 Me again.
 Ok this email is very traction driven.
 That’s great too as I mentioned.
 Again, sell what you have.
 If you have traction, sell that.
 If you have a term sheet, sell that.
 If you have an amazing team… you aren’t cold emailing…